 Let’s rewind to spring 2015.
 I made vanilla almond snack bars, a homemade KIND bar copycat of sorts, to bring on a camping trip.
 Sweet, salty, and purely addicting.
 I remember eating almost the entire batch myself.
 Since then I’ve made a parade of flavors including cashew coconut, chocolate cherry, pumpkin spice cranberry, and berry cashew.
 Each variety is wholesome and simple, packed with ingredients you can see, sweet from honey (or brown rice syrup) and dried fruit, and won’t leave you with a mega sugar crash.
 Grain-free, gluten-free, zero refined sugar, packed with nature’s finest like nuts, seeds, and dried fruit.
 We can go through a batch in 2 days and I feel so much better snacking on these homemade bars than $3 store-bought energy bars.

-It’s been several months since I posted a new snack bar flavor.
-And, to be honest, I meant to share this version with you back in the spring!
-I changed a couple odds and ends since I last made them in April.
+For today’s variation, I changed a couple odds and ends.
 I added a little more vanilla extract, some extra peanuts, and a chocolate drizzle.
 I mean there always has to be a chocolate drizzle when peanut butter is involved.
 Right?
-Right???